oppia/oppia-web-developer-docs/Privacy-aware-programming.md

 Make sure that, where possible, the less granular versions of user data are collected (e.g. collecting only a birth year instead of the whole birthdate).
 Also, instead of collecting data specific for one user, aggregate the data for a whole group of people.
 One possible approach is to collect specific data only for a particular retention period, then aggregate and rely on aggregations indefinitely.
 Where possible, use a more approximate value instead of the exact value for user data.

-An example of a good practice in Oppia codebase:
+An example of a good practice in the Oppia codebase:

 *   When we collect the ratings that students give to explorations we both collect the individual rating of the student (so that when the student looks at the exploration again they can see what rating they gave) but also we immediately recalculate the overall average rating of the exploration.
 When the user deletes themselves we can remove its given rating right away, yet still benefit from the aggregate.

 ### Hide

 Restrict access to user data only to people with enough rights.
 In some cases we might want to show that some data exists to all the users, but only show the actual data to the admins.
 Remove links between user data where there is no need for the links.

-An example of a good practice in Oppia codebase:
+An example of a good practice in the Oppia codebase:

 *   We have an admin page where all the admin features reside, the authorisation for this page is only given to the people that also have access to Oppia in the Google Cloud Console.